Igmpv2.ned

 gates:

-input ipIn @labels(Ipv4ControlInfo/up); // delivered IGMP packets
+input ipIn @labels(Ipv4ControlInfo/up); // Delivered IGMP packets

-output ipOut @labels(Ipv4ControlInfo/down); // to ~Ipv4
+output ipOut @labels(Ipv4ControlInfo/down); // To ~Ipv4

 input routerIn @labels(Ipv4ControlInfo/up);